Alderbrook Resort & Spa: High-rise hotel controversy

 In 1966 Wes Johnson announced new plans for redeveloping the Alderbrook Inn which centered around demolishing the existing lodge and building a new high-rise hotel on pilings out over the water.
 The new hotel would feature a below-water lounge with a glass wall.

 A permit from the Army Corps of Engineers was required because the project was proposed over navigable waters.
 In 1968, following the permit application and a solicitation for public comment, Mason County commissioners responded with no objections; however, numerous comments from individuals expressing opposition to the project were submitted.
 Among the complaints were concerns over increased pollution from the hotel itself and increased boat traffic, an undesirable increase in tourism, and primarily the encroachment of buildings and fill-up of Hood Canal tidelands.
 If approved, the new 11-story hotel would set a precedent for allowing high-rise structures along the shoreline.
 In a hearing before the Mason County commissioners in January 1969 a group of individuals calling themselves the Hood Canal Committee for Planning requested that the Mason County Board of Commissioners withdraw their approval of the project and request more time to decide.

 The Hood Canal Committee made similar requests to several state agencies and Governor Dan Evans asking that they reject the permit application.
 They also circulated a petition asking Mason County to enact an emergency zoning ordinance to protect the shoreline until a comprehensive plan already in process outlining environmental protections could be approved.
 Nine state agencies speaking through the Department of Water Resources did withdraw their approval.

 In February 1969, the Army Corps of Engineers informed the Department of the Interior that they would approve the permit unless the Department stated opposition.
-The response from the Department was in opposition to the permit, but could not cite any law to support it.
-A letter from Governor Dan Evans in October also did not approve the project but stated that it was not in violation of any state statute.
+The response from the Department was in opposition to the permit but could not cite any law to support it.
+A letter from Governor Dan Evans in October also did not approve of the project but stated that it was not in violation of any state statute.

 The rejection of the project from the Department of Interior required that the ultimate decision come from top Army Engineer officials in Washington, D.C.
 In an unusual course of action, a public hearing was scheduled for January 24, 1970, by the Army Corps of Engineers to "make sure they [had] all the pertinent facts and to conduct business in a climate of public understanding."